 Last weekend, our family went to Legoland Florida for the first time and we had a blast!
+The rides of course were fun but we also had a great experience with gluten free and dairy free food options.
 I had heard about how much fun it is from friends, and how amazing the deals are for Florida residents, so we just had to check it out.

 Before we made our travel plans, I needed to see if eating dairy & gluten free in Legoland Florida was really an option.
 I researched the park on their website ahead of time to learn about allergy friendly options.
 To my delight, the dining page (under maps and explore) has a downloadable dietary guide that details gluten, dairy and allergy friendly options at the park!
 While I found this super helpful, having gluten free options doesn’t necessarily mean that it’s safe for celiacs.
 So, I went one step further and contacted the park for more information about preparation procedures and cross contamination.